Location: Barangay Daraitan – Tanay, Rizal

 For further inquiries, you may contact Tanay Tourism thru the following numbers: 09323757376 / 7361059 or 09989881590 or you can check Mt.
 Daraitan Tour Guides Association on Facebook.

 I personally recommend our guide Jouanson.
 He is guaranteed to take care of you in every way he can.
-Please contact him thru his mobile no. 09353129588.
+Please contact him thru his mobile no. 09353129588 or 09752454264.
 If you need a tricycle ride from Tanay to Brgy.
 Daraitan, you may wanna contact Kuya Pio at mobile no. 09480424947

 Guide Fee is now P750 for a group of 5.
 Kindly make the necessary adjustment to your budget prior to your hike.

 There you go!
 Took me time to finish this.
 Like effing days!
 Care giving me a feedback aboit this post?
 Leave your comments on the box below.
 Keep on climbing and more happy trails to us!
 Until next time.
 Ciao!